Time symmetry in quantum theories and beyond: Two equivalent approaches to time neutrality

 \begin{proposition} Time-symmetric quantum theory contains all process-matrices \cite{silva2017connecting}. \end{proposition} \begin{proof} This was originally proven in \cite{silva2017connecting}, here we reprove this result using our graphical formalism.

 A process matrix is a higher-order linear map, $W$, that acts on a pair of CPTP maps, $A$ and $B$, to give a new CPTP map: \beq\tikzfig{figures/ProcessMatrixDefinition}\eeq The question we want to answer is whether such a map can be implemented in our time-symmetric formalism.
 To see this is indeed possible we will use the cups \& caps that we introduced earlier.
 Consider the special case in which $A$ and $B$ are both swaps.
 The definition of the process matrices implies that this must be a CPTP map which we will denote $\mathcal{W}$: \beq\tikzfig{figures/ProcessMatrixSwap}\eeq As all CPTP maps are in our formalism then, in particular, $\mathcal{W}$ is.
-It is now simple to show, using cups \& caps, that this means that $W$ itself is in our formalism: \beq\tikzfig{figures/ProcessMatrixInTimeSymmetric}\eeq \end{proof}
+It is now simple to show, using cups \& caps, that this means that $W$ itself is in our formalism: \beq\tikzfig{figures/ProcessMatrixInTimeSymmetric}\eeq The LHS is a valid diagram in our theory as it is constructed from $\mathcal{W}$, which we argued is a CPTP map, and cups \& caps all of which are valid processes, the first equality then follows from the definition of $\mathcal{W}$, and the second equality from the definition of cups and caps.
+This means that the RHS is also a valid part of our formalism. \end{proof}

 Such reasoning can also be applied to more general higher-order processes \cite{kissinger2017categorical,bisio2019theoretical} as they can all be viewed as particular classes of CP maps between quantum systems, what varies is how they are `normalised' and how they can be composed (in particular to preserve the normalisation constraints).
 As our formalism does not impose any constraints on normalisation and does not impose any constraints on composition, it seems clear that it should be able to simulate any such higher-order process.
 We, however, will leave the details and explore the consequences of this in future work. \begin{problem} Does $\QSym$ subsume the frameworks for higher-order processes of \cite{kissinger2017categorical,bisio2019theoretical}?
 Moreover, can $\QSym$ be viewed as a higher-order process theory in the sense of \cite{wilson2021causality}? \end{problem}